 A loose or damaged gas cap is the most common cause of trouble code P0441.
 Some people will simply replace the gas cap without checking for other causes.
 Even if the P0441 code clears initially after replacing the gas cap, scan your car again after driving it for a few days.
 Running a complete diagnosis lets you be sure you’ve found the root of the problem.

 What Should You Do To Fix The Code P0441?

-After each step of your repair, clear all trouble codes and check your car again.
-This will help you assess if you’ve found the root of the issue before you make any unnecessary repairs.
+After each step of your repair, clear all trouble codes and recheck your car.
+This will help you assess if you’ve found the root of the issue before making any unnecessary repairs.

 - If you drive a Chrysler, replace the leak detection pump.
-This is the most likely cause of the P0441 trouble code on those vehicles.
+It is the most likely cause of the P0441 trouble code on those vehicles.

 - Replace any damaged hoses you found during your inspection.

 - Remove the charcoal canister.
 Inspect the lines and passages leading to it for carbon deposits and blockages.
 You can clean them away using throttle body cleaner.

 - Clean the charcoal canister with compressed air.
 To do this, set the canister on a flat surface, then blow compressed air at about 50 psi of pressure through the purge vent opening.
 Take care to close the other openings on the canister with your fingers when you do this.
 Allow the air to pass through for a couple of minutes, then reinstall the canister.